 FiLMic Pro is the most expensive at GBP 14.99.
 Moment and REC are both GBP 4.99.
 Mavis is free but has in-app purchases.
 If space is an issue on your smartphone’s memory, REC is probably best because of its small size (4.1 MB) compared with 64 MB for FiLMic Pro and 135.5 MB for Moment.
 I often use the camera app that comes with my iPhone because it is so versatile.

-Editing apps: Hundreds of editing apps are available, but only a handful are suitable for mojo work because the app must provide at least two video editing tracks to allow for cutaways.
+Editing apps: Hundreds of editing apps are available, but only a handful are suitable for mojo work because the app must provide at least two video editing tracks to include cutaways.

-Five of the best editing apps are available on both iOS and Android: KineMaster, VN, Adobe Rush, CapCut and PowerDirector.
-Another three excellent apps are only available on iOS: LumaFusion, CTpro and iMovie.
+Six of the best editing apps on both iOS and Android: KineMaster, VN, Adobe Rush, CapCut, inShOt (note spelling) and PowerDirector.
+Another three good apps are only available on iOS: LumaFusion, CTpro and iMovie.

 Note this list is subjective in the sense of being based on my own experiences.
 You might have a different experience.
 More details about individual apps are shown below.